-The most recent actuarial valuation of present value of the defined benefit obligation for gratuity were carried out as at 31 March 2020.
+The most recent actuarial valuation of present value of the defined benefit obligation for gratuity were carried out as at March 31, 2020.
 The present value of the defined benefit obligations and the related current service cost and past service cost, were measured using the Projected Unit Credit Method.

-A. Based on the actuarial valuation obtained in this respect, the following table sets out the status of the gratuity plan and the amounts recognised in the Company's financial
+A. 🖂 ased on the actuarial valuation obtained in this respect, the following table sets out the status of the gratuity plan and the amounts recognised in the Company's f inancial statements as at balance sheet date: